• Skip to primary navigation

 Green moong beans dal with basmati rice

-This is a North Indian style recipe for green moong dal.
-This dal is also known as sabut moong dal (sabot means whole) or chilka moong dal (chilka means with skin) or green gram dal or mung beans.
+This is a North Indian-style recipe for green moong dal.
+This dal is also known as sabut moong dal (sabot means whole), chilka moong dal (chilka means with skin), or green gram dal, or mung beans.

-Growing up this dal used to be made almost every week for dinner.
-We always had a veggie curry and a lentil or legume, along with roti (Indian flatbread) for dinner.
-Some days we would have rice, but not every day.
-This is a very typical north indian dinner.
+Growing up, this dal used to be made almost every week for dinner.
+We always had a veggie curry, lentil or legume, and roti (Indian flatbread) for dinner.
+Some days, we would have rice, but not every day.
+This is a very typical North Indian dinner.

 Is Green Moong Dal healthy?